-An employee who is a member of the board of a trade union or who is a delegate of a section of a trade union is entitled, insofar as the work permits this, to at most ten days of paid leave each year to attend trade union meetings.
+An employee who is a member of the board of a trade union or who is a delegate of a section of a 2025-2026 Collective Agreement for the 15 May 2025 | Pag.
+48 trade union is entitled, insofar as the work permits this, to at most ten days of paid leave each year to attend trade union meetings.